Guidelines for sample preparation for the ESI Accurate Mass Service are found below, or can be downloaded as a pdf.

 Please aim the concentration of analyte in the range 10 micrograms per mL.
 When analyte concentration cannot be estimated, we may not be able to run your samples.

-Over concentrated samples lead to increased chemical noise, poor mass resolution, blockage in the sample delivery lines and contamination of the mass spectrometer vacuum part.
+Over concentrated samples lead to increased chemical noise, poor mass resolution, blockage in the sample flow path and contamination of the mass spectrometer.
 You should be able to see through your sample vial even if the solution is coloured.
 Please also make sure that there are no hard particles in the solution or precipitation at the bottom of your sample vial, and that the solution is not jelly-like or cloudy.

-Only standard 2 ml Mass Spec sample vials with a soft septum on the top of the lid should be used.
-The vials are available off-shelf from CRL stores.
+Only standard 2 ml Mass Spec sample vials with a pre-slit septum on the top of the lid should be used.
+The vials are available from CRL stores.
 No taller vials or vials with hard lids can be used.

 All open access instruments use electrospray ionisation which is only compatible with volatile organic solvents and water.
 Samples have to be cleaned of inorganic salts: high inorganic salt concentrations are not compatible with ESI.
 Please follow the protocol below for sample preparation.